Lyc1022/DMVMLC-VT/README.md

 # DMVMLC-VT
-Code for the paper'DMVMLC-VT: Deep Incomplete Multi-View Image Classification with View Translation and Pseudo-Label Enhancement' (under submission)
+Code for the paper'DMVMLC-VT: Deep Incomplete Multi-View Multi-Label Image Classification with View Translation and Pseudo-Label Enhancement' (under submission)

 ## Running the project
 You can run "python main.py" to train model and get the best results.